'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 'Mr Craig, you wanted to talk to me?
 What for?'

-'Aye detective crow, ye must believe me, whan A say tae ye thon Aye am no the murderer, an thon ma involvement i the murders is strictly transportin the coffins'.
+'Aye inspector, ye must believe me, whan A say tae ye thon Aye am no the murderer, an thon ma involvement i the murders is strictly transportin the coffins'.

-'What about the cadavers Mr Craig?
+'What about the cadavers?
 Surely, you were aware of the cadavers', I boldly admonished him.

 'Aye swar thon Aye dae no know!'
 He exclaimed.

 'Then, you at least can give me an accurate description of Callum MacClure?
-Think hard this question Mr Craig, for it will affect your sentencing'.
+Think hard this question, for it will affect your sentencing'.

 That was all that Mr Craig could tell me about Callum MacClure, but I felt that he was being sincere and I perceived his injudicious ingratiation and symphoric involvement in the murders to be genuine.